-To simplify exposition, we associate each S-node with an Rnode at the same location (as shown in Constraint 3), which guarantees S-nodes are only involved in local communications and the network lifetime thus depends on R-nodes.
+To simplify exposition, we associate each S-node with an Rnode at the same location (as shown in Constraint 3), which guarantees S-nodes are only involved in local short range communications with marginal costs and the network lifetime thus depends on R-nodes.

 Our formulation is not restricted by specific energy models for wireless communications.
-For illustration purpose, the following popular energy consumption model for packet transmission [17] will be used in this paper:
+For illustration purpose, the following popular energy consumption model for packet transmission [18] will be used in this paper: